odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 A cookie with the `HttpOnly` attribute is inaccessible to the JavaScript `Document.cookie` API; it is sent only to the server.

-Another option is to store the token **in memory**.
-But then the token will be nullified when the user switches between tabs.

 ### How to implement a logout?